tachiyomiorg/website/src/help/faq/README.md

 ### Tracking

 #### How do I log in with Kitsu?
-To log in with Kitsu you need to use your email address as your username.
+To log in with Kitsu, you need to use your email address as your username.

 #### Why am I unable to find a manga in MAL's search results?
 If you cannot find a manga by name, you can look it up on MAL and then search for it in Tachiyomi using the following format: `id:<id from manga URL>`.
 You can also search for a manga on your MAL profile list by searching in the following format: `my:<manga name>`.